-(Please note that some of the links in this article may be affiliate links and I may receive a small commission if you purchase something through a link.
+Affiliate Disclosure: Please note that some of the links in this article may be affiliate links and I may receive a small commission if you purchase something through a link.
 It will not change your cost.
-For more information, check out my disclosures page.)
+As an Amazon Associate, I earn from qualifying purchases.
+For more information, see my disclosures page.)

 Canning tomatoes is a great way to preserve them for the winter.
 They are considered a high acid fruit so they can be canned in a water bath canner.

 If you just want to freeze tomatoes, this post shares the quickest way to freeze them.
 You can use them straight from the freezer, or turn them into sauce when the weather is cooler and you don’t mind spending time in the kitchen.

 This recipe from Southern Plate for tomato chips is one I can’t wait to try out this year.
 It uses a dehydrator to dry the tomatoes into a crispy chip.

 Another delicious recipe to try with your homegrown tomatoes is this salsa recipe from Mel’s Kitchen Cafe.
-Mel gives you a step-by-step tutorial of how to can this salsa, so this is the perfect recipe for a newbie.
+Mel gives you a step-by-step tutorial on how to can this salsa, so this is the perfect recipe for a newbie.
 (Side note: If you don’t subscribe to her blog, you really should.
 She shares the most AMAZING recipes.)

 Once roasted, you can freeze them to use later in recipes and on sandwiches or in pasta dishes.
 It’s easy to make a bunch at one time if you have lots, but its also convenient to do just one extra pepper if that’s all you’ve got.
 (You can also roast yellow and orange peppers too!)